akshatha-anil07/Multi-modal-Sentiment-Analysis-/README.md

-# Traffic-Flow-Optimization

 ## Overview

 Traffic Flow Optimization is a real-time traffic flow optimization system that uses uAgents to manage different aspects of traffic, including congestion, accidents, and public transportation schedules.
-The system leverages APIs to gather real-time data and provides users with optimal routes based on current traffic conditions and public transport availability.

-## Directory Structure

-Sure, here's a complete README.md file for the project:

-markdown
-Copy code
-# TrafficFlowOptima

-## Overview

-TrafficFlowOptima is a real-time traffic flow optimization system that uses uAgents to manage different aspects of traffic, including congestion, accidents, and public transportation schedules.
 The system leverages APIs to gather real-time data and provides users with optimal routes based on current traffic conditions and public transport availability.

 ## Directory Structure